JuliaLang/www.julialang.org/soc/projects/numerics.md

 {% include toc.html %}

+For all of these projects, potential mentors are [Steven Johnson](https://github.com/stevengj), [Simon Byrne](https://github.com/simonbyrne) and [Tim Holy](https://github.com/timholy).

 # Numerical Linear Algebra

 ## Native Julia implementations of iterative solvers for numerical linear algebra

 Iterative methods for solving numerical linear algebraic problems are crucial for big data applications, which often involve matrices that are too large to store in memory or even to compute its matrix elements explicitly.
 Iterative Krylov methods such as conjugate gradients (CG) and the generalized minimal residual (GMRES) methods have proven to be particular valuable for a wide variety of applications such as eigenvalue finding, convex optimization, and even systems control.
 This project proposes to implement a comprehensive suite of iterative solver algorithms in Julia's native [IterativeSolvers.jl](https://github.com/JuliaLang/IterativeSolvers.jl) package, as described in the [implementation roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).
 Students will be encouraged to refactor the codebase to better expose the mathematical structure of the underlying Arnoldi and Lanczos iterations, thus promoting code composability without sacrificing performance.

 ## Native usage of LinearMaps in iterative solvers